-The CH button allows the panel to control the EQ and Filters in the assigned channel or group.
+The CH button allows the panel to control the EQ and Filters in the assigned channel's path.
 The SIDE CHAIN button allows the panel to control the EQ and Filters in the dynamics of the assigned channel.
-There are 4 bands permanently available in the side chain in addition to the 6 bands available for channels and groups.
+There are 4 bands of EQ permanently available in the side chain in addition to the 6 bands available for channels and groups.

-(3) Alternate EQ
+Alternate EQ

-The ALTERNATE EQ FLTR button allows switching between two complete sets of EQ and Filter controls.
+The ALT EQ FLTR button allows switching between two complete sets of EQ and Filter controls.

-(4) EQ Flat
+EQ Flat